ConfederacyOfGaia/Gaia/campaign-log.md

 His name is ***Cyrus Coppertongue***, and his daughter's name is ***Felicia*** (8 years old).
 He is human, his wife (who is back at the Coppertongue farm) is a forest elf, and Felicia is a half elf.

-If the party sets out immediately, and follows the man's directions, they will find the dragonborn losing a fight to the bandits.
+If the party sets out immediately, and follows the man's directions, they will find the dragonborn losing a fight to 5 bandits.
 Regardless of how the party reacts, the 2 dragonborn soldiers will be killed by the bandits.
-If the party is hidden, the bandits will loot the bodies and then head into the woods.
+If the party is hidden, the bandits will not notice them, loot the soldiers' bodies, and then head into the woods.
+If the party joins the fight, the soldiers will both fall in the first round, and the bandits will be injured.

-If the party does not engage with the bandits on the road, they'll find evidence of a battle on the road, and a DC 10 Survival check will allow them to follow the remaining bandits to their camp.
+If the party does not engage with the bandits on the road, they'll find evidence of a battle on the road -- along with 2 dead dragonborn soldiers -- and a DC 10 Survival check will allow them to follow the remaining bandits to their camp.

-The bandit camp will contain 6-8 bandits, 3 of them injured by their scuffle with the dragonborn.
+The bandit camp will contain several bandits.
+If the party killed the 5 bandits on the road, there will be 4 here.
+If they did not, there will be 6 here, and 3 of those will be injured.
+(If the party is unharmed from the combat in the road, or did very well, add another 1-2 bandits.)
 They will be aggressive and violent immediately.
-If the party defeats them, they'll find a chest containing a 154 gilders and 24 bits, along with enough jerkins and martial weapons (shortswords and battle axes) to outfit a band of 12 humans and their rations and supplies.
+Their camp contains a chest containing a 154 gilders and 24 bits, along with enough jerkins and martial weapons (shortswords, hand axes, and short bows) to outfit a band of 12 humans, along with the produce from the Coppertongue wagon.

 Felicia Coppertongue is tied up but unharmed in the camp.
+Unfortunately, Cyrus, can't offer the party a reward because his wagon was destroyed by the bandits.

+The Coppertongue family wagon lies smashed in the middle of the road, along with its dead horse.
+The Coppertongue family are farmers, and the wagon contained produce (which the bandits took).

+The dragonborn soldiers have their gold and black tabards, their glaives, and their longswords.
+They carry no other belongings.

 ## Notes